fbpx

 The application of this principle obviously varies by situation, circumstance, person, and relationship.
 Friends “fill in the blanks” with good intent; enemies “fill in the blanks” will ill intent; neutrals “fill in the blanks” with an explanation that seems plausible to them, whether or not it has any basis in fact or substance.

 This principle does NOT mean that you over-communicate or over-explain; such choices can easily be seen as weakness or insecurity.
 You simply keep this “fill-in-the-blanks” communication phenomenon in the back of your mind and be astutely aware of its impact.
-In other words, communicate very consciously with your clients, family, and in other important relationships.
+In other words, communicate very consciously with your clients, family, and other important relationships.

 And if you want to know what’s really in my suitcases…it’s all three: gold bars, rocks (to put in the mouths of the Little Men so no one suspects their presence), and of course, Little Men …well, okay…gnomes…I got them from the last plant closing.